 There are many benefits for all workplaces to have an organization specific COVID-19 vaccine policy.
-It can be part of the COVID-19 Workplace Safety Plan considering specific risks in the organization for COVID-19 transmission, provide an opportunity to provide education and awareness to all employees, and promote higher levels of vaccination in the workplace to increase the safety of employees and the public.
+It can be part of a COVID-19 Workplace Safety Plan considering specific risks in the organization for COVID-19 transmission, provide an opportunity to provide education and awareness to all employees, and promote higher levels of vaccination in the workplace to increase the safety of employees and the public.

 Workplace COVID-19 Vaccination